|Heat Flow Reprise||EVA-2 Closeout|

-[The Station 8 activities are detailed on pages LMP-15 to 19 and CDR-15 to 19.
-There are slight differences between the two lists.]147:58:49 Scott: (Laughing) I guess.
+[The Station 8 proceedures and cuff checklists can be found on pages 117-123 from Apollo 15 Final Lunar Procedures.
+There are slight differences between the CDR and LMP checklists.]147:58:49 Scott: (Laughing) I guess.
 Comprehensive sample first, I reckon.
 Okay, LRV is not parked in the right spot.
 They could get TV.

 [Cuff checklist page CDR-15 indicates that they had planned to do Station 8 with the Rover pointed south and the trench west of the LM.
 This configuration would give good lighting on the trench wall for both the TV and the 16-mm camera.
 As per CDR-16, they had planned to load a fresh film magazine in the 16-mm camera and film the Station 8 activities at 12 frames per second.]147:59:00 Irwin: Hey, let's just turn it around.
 Lift it up an turn it.

 147:59:03 Scott: No, they won't like that because the TV is all messed up then.
 Oh, boy!
 Listen.
 Let's just play it out here in front, right out over there (pointing west) and pretend like that is the side of the LRV, except the 16-millimeter won't be in the right spot.
 Oh, boy!
 Show biz.